gdbooks/3DCollisions/Chapter6/README.md

   * The anlge is the yaw, the axis is the up vector
 * Next, multiply the forward vector by another angle axis
   * The angle is the pitch, the axis is the right vector
+* Finally, normalize the 3 direction vectors
+  * Similar to how the ```LookAt``` function does this.
+  * Major difference is you already have forward, you just need to normalize it